Newcastle Rebels

-Newcastle were a rugby league team who played in the New South Wales Rugby Football League premiership from 1908–1909, one of the nine foundation clubs.
+Newcastle was a rugby league team who played in the New South Wales Rugby Football League premiership from 1908–1909, one of the nine foundation clubs.
 After the formation of several clubs in January 1908, members of the NSWRFL came to Newcastle to hold talks with the local footballing community at a meeting on 8 February 1908.
 However, at this meeting the motion to have a public meeting was lost.
 The local rugby union fraternity threatened sanctions and further recruitment occurred in secret.
-Finally a band of Rebel Pioneers assembled and signed up on 10 April, just days before the start of the competition.
+Finally, a band of Rebel Pioneers assembled and signed up on 10 April, just days before the start of the competition.

 Sometimes called the Rebels, Newcastle played in a strip of red and white hoops.
 They boasted the likes of dual-code international Pat Walsh in their side.
 Their moment of glory came in the latter weeks of 1909 when they beat league leaders South Sydney 7–6 on 7 August in front of 3,000 spectators at the Newcastle Showground.
 It was Souths' only loss for the season.
 This had come three days after beating a New Zealand Maori team.

 Newcastle finished fourth and made the semis but were beaten by Souths 20–0.

 The following year, the team left the NSWRL as a local Newcastle Rugby League competition was established and many players joined the four Newcastle foundation clubs.
 They were replaced by Annandale in the NSWRL.

 Since 1988, a new team, the Newcastle Knights has again represented the Newcastle district in the NSWRL and its successors.

 In 2008 the Newcastle Knights wore a special replica red and white hooped jersey to celebrate the region's rugby league heritage for the NRL's heritage round.

 The modern day Newcastle Rugby League competition operates a representative side named the Newcastle Rebels, in honour of the original team created in 1908.
-In 2023, this team will compete in the Men's Country Championships in the Northern Pool.
+In 2023 and 2024, they claimed the Men's Country Championships.